ibm-cloud-docs/containers/cs_cli_install.md

    ```
    {: screen}

-3. Retrieve an {{site.data.keyword.Bluemix_notm}} IAM ID, IAM access, and IAM refresh token by using the delegated refresh token from the previous step.
+3. Retrieve an {{site.data.keyword.cloud_notm}} IAM ID, IAM access, and IAM refresh token by using the delegated refresh token from the previous step.
 In your API output, you can find the IAM ID token in the **id_token** field, the IAM access token in the **access_token** field, and the IAM refresh token in the **refresh_token** field.
    ```
    POST https://iam.bluemix.net/identity/token
    ```